LukeGrahamLandry/franca/devlog.md

 ## (Jun 13) circuit

 - include franca compiler so can load new circuits at runtime. great success.
+- keep a mapping between visual gate index and logical gate index so gui can keep both views in sync.

 ## (Jun 12) circuit